matter-labs/zksync/docs/protocol.md

 function cancelOutstandingDepositsForExodusMode(uint64 _n, bytes[] memory _depositsPubdata)
 ```

-- `_n`: Supposed number of requests to cancel (if there are less request than provided number - will be canceled exact
+- `_n`: Supposed number of requests to cancel (if there are fewer requests than the provided number - all of the
-  number of requests)
+  requests will be canceled) number of requests)
 - `_depositsPubdata`: The array of the pubdata for the deposits to be cancelled.
 Please note, that it should not contain
   any (even empty) pubdata for `FullExit` priority operations.